APPLICATION FOR NAVAC BOARD CERTIFIED CHAPLAIN

 Qualifications for BCC:

-2. Completion of four units of Clinical Pastoral Education (CPE) from a training organization accredited by the United States Department of Education.
+2. Completion of four units of Clinical Pastoral Education from a training organization accredited by the United States Department of Education.

 3. Current Ecclesiastical Endorsement from an endorsing body recognized by the Department of Veterans Affairs.